dannywillems/dannywillems.github.io/_posts/2023-10-25-a-lossless-compressed-morning.md

 Oh, wait.
 What is zlib?
 What are these libraries?
 Ok.
 Let's learn about compression.
 I've never been into the theory of it, neither implement any compression algorithm.
+Also, I ran into an error while trying to use flate2, and I did not know what was happening.
+And I don't like when I don't understand.

-Therefore, I woke up the next working, and while I was waiting for my first coffee, I started YouTube-ing: `zlib compression`.
+Therefore, I woke up the next day (today...), and while I was waiting for my first coffee, I started YouTube-ing: `zlib compression`.
 Ok, found [Elegant Compression in Text (The LZ 77 Method) - Computerphile](https://www.youtube.com/watch?v=goOa3DGezUA).
 Nice introduction, better than the sum of all naturals are -1/12...
 Anyway.
 Coffee is now ready.